cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-02-01-sdd-and-the-future-of-software-development.md

 Right now, developers are using AI agents to write code faster than they can actually read it.
 I’m doing it too!
-The latest models can generate thousands of lines in seconds.
+The latest models can generate 1,000+ LoC in seconds.
-But that’s not the problem.
+But that’s not the real problem.
-The problem is that speed removes friction.
+The problem is that speed removes _friction_.
 And friction used to be where _thinking_ happened.

 Recently, GitHub ran controlled experiments where developers using Copilot finished tasks faster (with numbers often quoted around “up to 55%”).[^1]
 And that sounds like a dream.
 Until you realize that speed without direction is just a faster way to reach the wrong place.
-In other studies, experienced developers got slower when AI increased review load, coordination cost, and rework.[^11] So the real question is not “Can AI write code?”
+In other studies, experienced developers got slower when AI increased review load, coordination cost, and rework.[^11] So the real question is not “Can AI write production-ready code?”
-It definitely can.
+It definitely can!

 The question is:

 > “Can we keep AI speed without turning our systems into a high-throughput confusion factory?”

 That is where [Spec-Driven Development (SDD)](https://martinfowler.com/articles/exploring-gen-ai/sdd-3-tools.html) shows up.
-The idea is simple: **write a clear, structured specification ("spec") before the code**, so that AI gets constraints instead of vibes.
+The idea is simple: **write a clear, structured specification ("spec") before the code**, so that AI gets directed in the right way and remain withing well defined constraints instead of "vibes."

-But I keep wondering:
+You many wonder:

 > Are we just reinventing [1990s Waterfall](https://en.wikipedia.org/wiki/Waterfall_model), but this time with an AI-powered engine on top?

-In this post, I’ll cover three things:
+In this post, I’ll cover 3 things:

-1. What SDD actually is (and why vague thinking is now your biggest technical liability).
+1. **What SDD actually is** and why vague thinking is now your biggest technical liability.
-2. The three levels of SDD (and the specific one that quietly traps most teams).
+2. **The three levels of SDD** and the specific one that quietly traps most teams.
-3. A practical checklist to decide which features deserve a real spec and which ones you should just build fast and move on.
+3. **A practical checklist** to decide which features deserve a real spec and which ones you should just build fast and move on.

 By the end, you’ll know whether SDD is a real shift in how software gets built, or just another heavyweight idea that sounds smart and wastes everyone’s time.